 Reviewing from previous research, there are differences in this study, namely: normative research that focuses on criminal law reform in ODGJ criminal liability.
-The purpose of this study is to determine the nature of criminal responsibility and criminal law reform in ODGJ criminal responsibility which is oriented towards the theory of dignified justice.
+The problems and discussions raised in this study are not the same as previous studies.
+In this study raised the problem: 1) What is the nature of criminal liability?; 2) Is criminal law reform in ODGJ criminal liability oriented towards the theory of dignified justice?